Reading the Internal Compass

 “We find stories in the unpatterned restlessness of our lives, and in the histories of the places we’ve lived, and we tell them and retell them, if only to ourselves, living them out and sharpening and reinventing them, discovering significances and defining and redefining ourselves.
-It is the most universal thing human beings do as in their secret hearts they work to achieve some positive effect in the world.” -William Kittredge, from his essay, “Leaving” (p.
+It is the most universal thing human beings do as in their secret hearts they work to achieve some positive effect in the world.” -William Kittredge, “Leaving” (p.
 79)

 Place has always been a central theme in my life.
-As a child I could sit for hours studying maps, and wondering about the places I examined.
+As a child, I could sit for hours studying maps, and wondering about the places I examined.
 I can also remember how the very act of putting on a John Denver record in our apartment in suburban Chicago would transport me, quite literally to another place.
 A place I ached for in 1977, and still do.
 With maturity comes the realization that perhaps this place is mythical.
 Certainly, if one were to visit Aspen, Colorado today in search of that place inside a John Denver melody, disappointment could result.
 The “Rocky Mountain High” may exist somewhere, but I don’t think it’s in Pitkin County.
-That is, unless you’re a big cheese who regularly flies in by private jet.
+Unless you’re a big cheese who regularly flies in by private jet.
 Then, Aspen most likely still satisfies.

 My mom likes to remind me that I am a “grass is always greener” person.
 She knows what she’s talking about too.
 I am.
 My only defense is that I merely embody the myopic, but forever optimistic values of the American frontier.
 As men set out for the west a century ago, I assure you there were mothers in St. Louis and Philadelphia saying, “Why can’t you be happy here son?
 What’s wrong with St. Louis?”